slevithan/oniguruma-parser/README.md

 - `\x` is an error if followed by a `{` that's followed by a hexadecimal digit that doesn't form a valid `\x{…}` code point escape.
 Ex: `\x{F` and `\x{0,2}` are errors.
 - `\x` is an identity escape (matching a literal `x`) if followed by a `{` that isn't followed by a hexadecimal digit.
 Ex: `\x{` matches `x{`, `\x{G` matches `x{G`, `\x{}` matches `x{}`, and `\x{,2}` matches 0–2 `x` characters since `{,2}` is a quantifier with an implicit 0 min.

-The above mess means that `\x{` can be any of: an identity escape followed by literal `{`, an identity escape followed by part of a quantifier, part of a valid code point escape, or part of an error.
+As a result of these rules, `\x{` can be any of: ① an identity escape followed by a literal `{`, ② an identity escape followed by part of a quantifier, ③ part of a valid code point escape, or ④ part of an error.
 </details>

 <details>
-  <summary>Pattern-terminating bare <code>\u</code> as identity escape</summary>
+  <summary>Pattern-terminating bare <code>\u</code> as an identity escape</summary>

   Normally, any incomplete `\uHHHH` (including bare `\u`) throws an error.
 However, in Oniguruma, bare `\u` is treated as an identity escape (matching a literal `u`) if it appears at the very end of a pattern. *This is an apparent bug.*